 I live on a mountain (eh, very large hill) in Chattanooga, TN.
 My husband, Ben, moonlights as my CFO, a soccer coach, and experimental ice-cream-maker — when he’s not knee-deep in actuary spreadsheets.
 We have one rescue pup and the sweetest baby girl.

 When I’m not working with words or chasing after those three, I’m running around town or making stuff in the kitchen.
 Current projects refinishing estate sale finds, sustaining house plants (some have made it three years!), and constantly moving art around the house.

 Weird fact: I took apart doorknobs as a kid.

-It’s so odd, I know.
-But it actually makes a lot of sense if you look at any of the personality tests I’ve taken.
-I’ve filled out a few over the years, and they agree on a few things:
+I know.
+But it makes a ton of sense if you look at the personality tests I’ve taken.
+They agree on two things:

-2. I’m pretty good at finding and resolving problems.
+2. I’m good at pinpointing and resolving problems.

-While you’re doing some light stalking (we’ll call it research), ping me and say hello!
-I’d love to connect.
+While you’re at it, ping me and say hello!
+I’d love to hear from you.